 BASIC INFORMATION FOR RATIONAL-EMOTIVE & COGNITIVE BEHAVIORAL THERAPY

-Rational-Emotive & Cognitive Behavioral Therapy was created by psychologist Dr. Albert Ellis, in 1955 in New York (http://albertellis.org/about-albert-ellis-phd/).
+Rational-Emotive & Cognitive Behavioral Therapy was founded by psychologist Dr. Albert Ellis, in 1955 in New York, USA (http://albertellis.org/about-albert-ellis-phd/).

-It is the first Cognitive Behavioral type of therapy which is effective psychotherapy in dealing with a wide variety of emotional and behavioral difficulties. (http://albertellis.org/rebt-in-the-context-of-modern-psychological-research/)
+It is the first Cognitive Behavioral approach which is an effective, evidence-based psychotherapy in dealing with a wide variety of emotional and behavioral difficulties (http://albertellis.org/rebt-in-the-context-of-modern-psychological-research/).

 All professional psychologists and psychotherapists of this website’s scientific group are trained in Rational-Emotive & Cognitive Behavioral Therapy in Athens, in cooperation with the New York’s Albert Ellis Institute (http://albertellis.org/).